freshy969/tchat/README.md

 #### The Code

-There are three snippets of code that I would like to share not necessarily for their complexity but for their importance in the functioning of this project.
+There are three parts of my code that I would like to share not necessarily for their complexity but for their importance in the functioning of this project.

-1. the
+1. The selectors I wrote were extremely important in the implementation of my browse users and messagethread indexing features.
+The select users function finds all of the other users that are in the same city as the current user but are not the current user and shuffles them using a fisher-yates shuffle function.
+The selectMessagethreads function on the other hand orders all relevant messagethreads from state (those that the current user is a part of) and orders them by the date of the last message sent.
+Two fairly simple functions that handle most of the logic for their respective features.

 ```Javascript
 function shuffle (array) {